esukerbusiness/finance-projects/README.md

 # Finance Projects Portfolio

-A collection of my work in financial analysis, macroeconomics, and investing.
+A collection of my work in financial analysis, economics, and investing.

 ---